pimcore/google-marketing-bundle/README.md

 # Google Marketing Bundle

+> [!WARNING]
+> This bundle won't be migrated to Pimcore Studio and therefore will be deprecated with 2.1.

 The `Marketing Settings` gives you the possibility to configure marketing-specific settings, which are:

 - Google Analytics